Getdeck/Getdeck.github.io/beiboot/index.md

     <img src="/img/getdeck-logo.png" alt="Getdeck Logo" width="500"/>
 </div>
 <hr/>
-<b>The Problem</b>

-With complex application landscapes, running Kubernetes-based workloads locally becomes infeasible.
-Swiftly testing applications with different Kubernetes versions can be impossible depending on organizational policies.
-Spinning up a Kubernetes cluster with Terraform or Cloud providers takes to long for a convenient development workflow or CI pipelines.

-<b>The Solution</b>

-With Getdeck you only need one host Kubernetes cluster that runs the Getdeck Beiboot operator.
-Beiboot creates Kubernetes clusters as deployments in a matter of seconds.
-The operator creates several ways to connect to that cluster and makes it simple to get started working with Kubernetes.
+<b>Ad hoc virtual clusters in a few minutes</b>

+Getdeck allows you to spin up virtual kubernetes clusters easily that you can use for development and testing.
+Getdeck also allows you to save your current development state, tear the cluster down and restore it at a later point in time.

 <hr/>

-Getdeck Beiboot (or just Beiboot for brevity) is a Kubernetes-in-Kubernetes solution.
-It was born from the idea to provide Getdeck users with a simple yet flexible solution to spin up a hybrid cloud development infrastructure.
-This is useful for development workloads that grew too large to run on a development machine (or with pony workloads on macOS and Windows machines).
+In order to test Getdeck completely **free** and easily we are providing with a free Kubernetes cluster that you can spin up using Getdeck and use as you please.
+The following details are valid for that Cluster:

+## Specs for the free cluster:
+* max.
+4h cluster lifetime
+* no session timeout
+* max.
+3 nodes (max.
+2 cores, 6GB RAM, 50GB Storage)
+* max.
+1 cluster at a time

+Please note, we have limited ressources available for this free setup.
+If there are many users trying to run a cluster at the same time, you may not be able to spin up a new cluster and waiting time may be involved.

-> If you like Beiboot, please give us a ⭐ star on [GitHub and support this project](https://github.com/Getdeck/beiboot).
+> If you like Getdeck, please give us a ⭐ star on [GitHub and support this project](https://github.com/Getdeck/beiboot).

 ## Features

-Beiboot offers:
+Getdeck offers:

 * to create a fresh ad-hoc Kubernetes cluster in seconds (much faster than Terraform or Cloud-provider)
-* automatic management of Beiboot clusters (via lifetime, inactivity, etc.)
+* automatic management of Getdeck clusters (via lifetime, inactivity, etc.)
-* shelve ("snapshot") a running Beiboot cluster with state and restore them as often as needed
+* shelve ("snapshot") a running Getdeck cluster with state and restore them as often as needed
 * run isolated workloads within Kubernetes; cheap and with the best resource utilization
 * automatic distribution of _kubeconfig_ and tunnel connection to clients (using the _Beiboot client package_)
 * built-in support for [Gefyra](https://gefyra.dev)